Dr Michael Mosley tests out The Fast 800 rapid weight loss diet on himselfby Michael Mosley

 Book extract from The Fast 800 by Dr Michael Mosley

-For The Fast 800, Dr Michael Mosley experimented on himself.
+To test out his new diet, The Fast 800, Dr Michael Mosley experimented on himself.

 Before starting, I did a range of tests, including measuring my fasting glucose, my blood pressure, my weight and my waist.
 The tests showed I was basically healthy.
 I came in at 172lb (78kg), with a waist of 32 inches (81cm), blood sugars and blood pressure both excellent.
 Time to undo all that.
 To put on weight, I stuck to a relatively healthy diet but increased my consumption of starches.
 I ate more bread, potatoes, rice and pasta, plus the occasional biscuit.